NikJamnik/capstone_medical_chat_bot/README.md

 # Dermatology QA Chatbot with RAG
 This repository contains the code for a Telegram chatbot that answers questions about dermatology using a Retrieval-Augmented Generation (RAG) model.
+The bot get rid of PII with [Presidio](https://microsoft.github.io/presidio/) SDK.
 It integrates a FastAPI backend with OpenAI’s language models and Pinecone vector database for efficient medical question answering.
 The system is trained on a clinical dermatology textbook to provide expert-level responses to user queries.
 The chatbot is deployed using [Railway](https://railway.com/), enabling easy cloud-based hosting.

 # Knowledge base